manishiitg/ai-agent-recruiter/README.md

 7. If candidate are sending message, after status is completed.
 There should be option for hr to reply manually. they need to get notified about it.
 10. if job opening gets closed, inform previous candidates?
 1. when we copy converstion of one channel to another, sometimes if the conversaion is old media doesn't get downloaded and the process fails.
+- create a cron job to delete 1month old candidate and move to archieve so they can be processed again if they apply